iotubeproject/ioTube/README.md

 ## Submit a token to ioTube?

-You can get started here: https://github.com/iotexproject/ioTube/issues/new/choose Feel free to reach out to @guo for further discussion.
+You can get started here: https://github.com/iotexproject/ioTube/issues/new/choose

+Feel free to reach out to https://github.com/guo for further discussion.

 ## Deployment
 Different from traditional bridges, ioTube comes with two components: